ubc-library-rc/rdm/content/04_directory_structures.md

 # Congrats!
 {: .no_toc }

-Now you know how to create structured directories for files.
+*Hooray!* Now you know how to create structured directories for files.
 Go ahead and organize your important personal or team files!

 <br>